azsdk/azsdk-docs/00a-Setup/Readme.md

 ------------------------------------------------
 ### FAQs

-#### How to run AzSDK commands when both AzureRM 4.0 and AzureRM 3.8 are present?
-**Approach 1:**
-1. Open a new PowerShell session.
-2. Run any of the AzSDK commands directly “Get-AzSDKAzureServicesSecurityStatus”.
->Note: If you try to login first and then PS would by default load 4.0.1 which would start failing with 3.8.0

-**Approach 2:**
-1. Open a new PowerShell session
-2. Import-Module -Name AzureRM -RequiredVersion 3.8.0
-3. Login-AzureRmAccount
-4. Run any AzSDK commands.

 #### Should I run PowerShell ISE as administrator or regular user?
 Please run PowerShell ISE as a regular user.
 The AzSDK has been thoroughly tested to run in normal user (non-elevated) mode.
 As much as possible, please do not launch your PS sessions in "Administrator" mode.
 There is nothing that the AzSDK does that needs elevated privileges on the local system.
 Even the installation command itself uses a '-Scope CurrentUser' parameter internally.